 Several of Villeneuve’s ships had chased the British frigates, seen the British Fleet the day before and reported to Villeneuve’s flagship “Bucentaure“.

 What went wrong for Villeneuve, the Combined Fleet, and why is a subject for another script.

 Much has been written about Nelson’s tactics and genius and undoubtedly he was a very remarkable commander.

 It is rarely acknowledged though that Nelson was well read and with slight modifications was using at the Battle of Trafalgar a tactic first known to have been used by the British during the Commonwealth period in Anglo Dutch wars.

-This painting “Nelson’s Column” is owned by Victory 2005 Ltd of London who now offer the set for sale or this very special painting individually for £35,000.
+This painting “Nelson’s Column” is owned by Victory 2005 Ltd of London, it is available for a reasonable offer.